 - 1–4 The zone of safety.
 This is where you go to have fun.

 - 5–7 The zone of growth.
-This is where you go in order to challenge yourself and overcome your fears — which is exactly how to become a badass
+This is where you go to challenge yourself and overcome your fears — which is exactly how to become a badass

 - 8–10 The zone of panic.
 Try to stay out of here.
 It’s hard to gain self-insight when you’re hyperventilating.
 And it can actually backfire and make you more afraid.